mesafoundation/mesa/src/docs/server/client/authentication.md

 That's it!
 Hopefully the Mesa authentication API is able to fit and adapt to your needs.
 If you have any issues, open up a GitHub issue or contact a maintainer

 ## Example
-The following example uses the `jsonwebtoken` and `monk` libraries to authenticate connecting clients.
+The following example uses the `jsonwebtoken` and `monk` libraries to authenticate connecting clients:
 ```ts
 import { Mesa } from '@cryb/mesa'